Best Anti-Snoring Devices of 2026

 Adjustable BedSleeping with the upper body raised may reduce snoring by opening the upper airway.
 Adjustable bed frames allow you to elevate the head of the bed.

-Nasal DeviceA small nasal device called an EPAP is a newer type of sleep apnea treatment that some people report reduces their snoring.
+Nasal DeviceA small nasal device called an EPAP is a type of sleep apnea treatment that some people report reduces their snoring.
 EPAP stands for expiratory positive airway pressure, and it works by creating resistance with the sleeperโ€™s exhaled breath to keep the airways open.

 Nasal DilatorA nasal dilator is a small, low-cost device that helps open and expand the nostrils, allowing more airflow through the nose.
 Nasal dilators may be most useful for people whose snoring stems from nasal congestion or narrow nasal passages.